Kluvens/Computer-Science/Database/sql.md

 -- select title from movies where values in orig_title is not null select title from movies where orig_title is not null;

+-- select all fields from customers where country is not 'Germany' select * from customers where not country='Germany';

 -- select top 10 titles from movies ordered by rating by ascending order select titel from movies order by rating limit 10